Cerebras/ispd2021/README.md

         - Assuming a max resolution of 1.0, can solve for the actual resolution using `1.0 / (2 ^ resolution)`.
     - Origin: Defines the position of the lower bound corner of a prism in sampling space.
     - Shape: Defines dimensions of prism in size of tiles.
+    - A prism can be defined as **empty** which means that it is not used as a compute tile or scored in the solution
+        - These prisms are useful for ignoring empty space in a heatmap (i.e. zero target resolution) that do not need to be modeled
+        - These prisms can only enclose volumes that have zero target resolution on the heatmap
 - Tile ID: ID of a tile, based off of the ordering of prisms in the solution and the size of each prism.
 See the source code for how it is computed.

 ## Building the Executable